Morphology-Aware Graph Reinforcement Learning for Tensegrity Robot Locomotion: Conclusion

 \section{Conclusion}

-In this work, we proposed a morphology-aware graph reinforcement learning framework for tensegrity robot locomotion by integrating a graph neural network actor into the Soft Actor-Critic algorithm.
-By explicitly encoding the robot’s structural topology, the GNN-based policy achieved higher sample efficiency, superior final rewards, and stronger robustness than MLP-based baselines.
+In this work, we proposed a morphology-aware graph RL framework for tensegrity robot locomotion by integrating a GNN actor into the Soft Actor-Critic algorithm.
+By explicitly encoding the robot's structural topology, the GNN-based policy achieved higher sample efficiency, superior final rewards, and stronger robustness than MLP-based baselines.
 Simulation studies confirmed superior performance on tracking and turning tasks, and robustness under noise, variable stiffness and non-horizontal terrain.
-Importantly, the learned policies transferred directly to hardware without additional fine-tuning, enabling the 3-bar tensegrity robot to consistently accomplish straight-line tracking and bidirectional turning in real-world experiments.
+Importantly, the learned policies transferred directly to hardware without additional fine-tuning, enabling the 3-bar tensegrity robot to accomplish straight-line tracking and bidirectional turning in real-world experiments.
 These results demonstrate the effectiveness of morphology-aware policy design for sim-to-real transfer in tensegrity locomotion.
 In future work, we plan to train a unified policy that can track linear and angular velocities for tensegrity robots.